google/go-cloud/internal/docs/design.md

             just your API, add it to `gcerrors.ErrorCode`.
 Look at the [gRPC error codes](https://github.com/grpc/grpc-go/blob/master/codes/codes.go)
             for inspiration.
-        -   Otherwise, you can define a custom code in your API's concrete package.
+        -   Otherwise, you can define a custom code in your portable API package.
 Your code should use a negative integer.

 -   For now, your package should expose an `ErrorAs` function to allow users to